 Mortgage Lien

-Mortgage liens represent the most common form of lien placed on a property.
-Property owners typically consent to mortgage liens during the loan’s closing process.
-In essence, a mortgage lien acts as a claim to a property, serving as security or collateral for a mortgage.
-Should the property owner default on mortgage payments, the lender retains the right to sell the owner’s house to recover the losses.
+Mortgage liens are the most common type of lien placed on a property.
+Homeowners typically agree to these liens during the loan closing process.
+Essentially, a mortgage lien serves as a legal claim against the property, acting as collateral for the mortgage loan.
+If the homeowner defaults on payments, the lender has the right to sell the property to recover their losses.

 Property Tax Lien

-A property tax lien is placed against a property when the owner is unable to pay real estate or property taxes.
-If the property owner neglects to resolve the property tax lien, the government possesses the authority to sell the house to recover unpaid property taxes, penalties, and interest.
-In situations where multiple liens exist, property tax liens are typically given priority over others.
+A property tax lien is filed against a property when the owner fails to pay their real estate taxes.
+If the lien remains unpaid, the government has the authority to sell the property to recover the owed taxes, along with any penalties and interest.
+When multiple liens exist, property tax liens usually take priority over all others.

 IRS Lien